zakaria-aabbou/zakaria-aabbou/README.md

 # Hi there, I'm Zakaria <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I'm a data science student.
-I mainly write code with Python and R, occasionally I do Java, Django, HTML, CSS, and currently I am learning everything 🤣.
+I mainly write code with Python and R, occasionally I do Java, Django, HTML, CSS, and currently, I am working on NLP tasks, especially Machine Translations.

 - 👯 I’m looking to collaborate with others
 - 🥅 2022 Goals: Work as a data scientist for an enterprise
-- 💬 Ask me about Machine learning, deep learning, Recommendation Systems, Data Science,
+- 💬 Ask me about NLP, Computer Vision, ML/DL, Data Science,
 - ⚡ Fun fact: Coffee lover

 Here is some of the stuff I enjoy doing: